Kenji Komata

 Kenji Komata (古俣 健次, Komata Kenji) is a former Japanese football player.

 Playing career

 Komata was born in Niigata Prefecture on July 15, 1964.
 After graduating from Osaka University of Commerce, he joined Yamaha Motors (later Júbilo Iwata) in 1987.
-He played as regular player as defensive midfielder from first season and the club won the champions 1987–88.
+He played as regular player as a defensive midfielder from the first season and the club won the championship in 1988.
 However his opportunity to play decreased in 1990s.
-In 1996, he moved to his local club Albireo Niigata (later Albirex Niigata) in Regional Leagues.
-The club was promoted to Japan Football League from 1998 and he retired end of 1998 season.
+In 1996, he moved to his local club Albireo Niigata (later Albirex Niigata) in the Regional Leagues.
+The club was promoted to the Japan Football League in 1998 and he retired at the end of the 1998 season.